A Well-Lived Life 2 - Book 4 - Elyse

 “He’s retained civilian counsel to advise him, though his defense counsel is the commander at the table,” Petty Officer Van Zandt said.

 “The Convening Authority is Commander, Naval Base Guam, who has, for the convenience of the family, and with agreement by the defense, transferred authority to Commander, Naval Base San Diego.
 The panel has been appointed and agreed to.
-All pre-trial motions have been ruled upon.
-We are ready to begin.
+We have disposed of all pre-trial motions, and we are ready to begin.
 Commander Subban, you may proceed.”

 In the end, it was a simple sequence of events.
 The sailor, who had a history of discipline problems, had been caught sleeping on duty twice before, and the lieutenant had brought him up on charges before a summary court martial.
 That had, according to the witnesses, angered Seaman Jefferson, who had made a non-specific threat of ‘solving the problem once and for all’.
 Lieutenant Charlton had found Seamen Jefferson leaning against a wall with his eyes closed.
 When he reprimanded the sailor, the sailor chambered a round in his rifle and shot his lieutenant in the stomach.